FENECON Commercial 92 — Assembly and Operating Instructions

 -

-Do not expose the power storage system to direct sunlight.
+Do not expose the electrical energy storage system to direct sunlight.

 -